coderbydesign/chart-js-rails/README.md

 # Chart.js for Rails

-Integrate Chart.js into Rails Asset Pipeline (current version is)
+Integrate Chart.js into Rails Asset Pipeline (current version is 2.4.0)

 ## Installation